openbmc/docs/designs/power-recovery.md

 - System can not be powered on while in brownout condition
 - System automatically powers back on when brownout condition ends (assuming a one-time or system auto power-on recovery policy of `AlwaysOn` or `Restore`)

+Plug a UPS into a system and ensure when power is cut to the system that an error is logged and the host is notified and allowed to power off.

 [pdi-restore]:https://github.com/openbmc/phosphor-dbus-interfaces/blob/master/yaml/xyz/openbmc_project/Control/Power/RestorePolicy.interface.yaml
 [state-mgr]: https://github.com/openbmc/phosphor-state-manager